2006–07 UEFA Cup: Teams

+Round and draw dates

+The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland, unless stated otherwise).

 Early issues

 Italian match-fixing scandal

 The 2006 Serie A scandal resulted in major changes to the clubs that originally qualified in Italy.
 Originally, Roma took the cup winners' place as losing finalists in the 2006 Coppa Italia, as the winners, Internazionale finished in the top four in the league and qualified for the Champions League.
 The other two UEFA Cup places initially went to Lazio and Chievo.

 Lazio, however, as well as the remaining three Champions League qualifiers (Juventus, Milan and Fiorentina), were formally indicted on 22 June on charges relating to the scandal.

 On 14 July, all four of the indicated clubs were penalised by an Italian court and the Italian Football Federation (FIGC).
 Results of the FIGC appeal were announced on 25 July.
 The impact on the UEFA Cup was: